jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 # BEGIN: gems used in test_code.sh script
 gem 'rubocop', require: false # Code style checking tool; not recommended for legacy apps
 ```
-* Enter the command "bundle install; rubocop -D".
+* Enter the command "bundle install; bundle exec rubocop -D".
 This installs and runs RuboCop.
 You can see why it's best to add Rubocop early on and why I don't recommend adding it to a legacy app.
 Even at this early stage in the project, I found 48 offenses.
 * Enter the following commands:
 ```
 sh git_check.sh